moebiussurfing/ofxSurfingImGui/README.md

 * [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers)
 * [ofxWindowApp](https://github.com/moebiussurfing/ofxWindowApp).
 (For examples only.)
 * **data.zip** assets like font files used in examples.

+* Requires the _AWESOME_ [@Daandelange](https://github.com/Daandelange)'s [ofxImGui](https://github.com/Daandelange/ofxImGui/) fork:

+  - Why a fork of the original [ofxImGui](https://github.com/jvcleave/ofxImGui)?
+    - Easy to update to future **NEW ImGui** versions.
+    - Multi context/instances:
+      you can use several windows from different add-ons without colliding.

 ## TESTED SYSTEMS
 - **Windows10** / **VS2017** / **OF ~0.11**